This is a reminder about two important dates for next week!

 Parents please make a note of our upcoming early release day for teacher training on Wednesday, January 25th.
 All primary students will be dismissed at 11:30 that day.

 Both morning and afternoon Pre-K classes will meet from 8:00-11:00 a.m. on that day, as well.

 If you are picking up your child from Kindergarten, 1st, or 2nd grade, please do not get into the pick-up line before 11:15 as this will disrupt Pre-K car pick-up.

-Please make plans for your child as they will be getting home earlier than normal on these days.
+Please make plans for your child as they will be getting home earlier than normal on that day.

-Last week the primary students learned and discussed how to stay safe while going places in the real world and going places online.
-This lesson comes from Common Sense Media’s Digital Citizenship K-2 Unit 1, Lesson 1.
+Last week the primary students learned that they have a digital footprint and how to protect that footprint while they are online.
+This lesson comes from Common Sense Media’s Digital Citizenship K-2 Unit 2, Lesson 2.